-- Award: Fellowship of $45,000 per year will be awarded for two years.
+- Awards: Fellowship of $45,000 per year will be awarded for two years.

 - Nationality: Canadian citizen or a permanent resident of Canada

-- Eligible Countries: Canadian citizen or a permanent resident of Canada are eligible to apply for this fellowship.
+- Eligible Countries: Canadian citizens or a permanent residents of Canada are eligible to apply for this fellowship.